Scientists

 Hepatic malignancies and liver fibrosis

 Research in this field has a longstanding basis at RWTH Aachen University.
-The group of Tom Lüdde (A01) has linked inflammatory and cell death-related signalling pathways to liver fibrosis and hepatocellular carcinoma.
-Ulf Neumann (A01) is an expert in hepatic surgery with interest in innovative therapeutic strategies for liver diseases.
-He will provide access to tissue samples from human patients and clinical studies and fostering translational research within the initiative.
-Christian Liedtke and Yulia Nevzorova (both A02) are leading experts in the field of cyclins and regeneration in the context of hepatic homeostasis and injury.
-Christian Trautwein (A06, A08) and Jonel Trebicka (A09) have a long-standing track record on human liver fibrosis and murine models of metabolic and toxic liver diseases.
+Research of Tom Lüdde (A01E) has linked inflammatory and cell death-related signalling pathways to liver fibrosis and hepatocellular carcinoma.
+Ulf Neumann (B08, A01E and A06E), an expert in hepatic surgery with interest in innovative therapeutic strategies for liver diseases, provides access to tissue samples from human patients and clinical studies and fosters translational research within the initiative.
+Christian Liedtke and Yulia Nevzorova (A02) are leading experts in the field of cyclins and regeneration in the context of hepatic homeostasis and injury.
+Jonel Trebicka (A09) has a long-standing track record on human liver fibrosis and murine models of metabolic and toxic liver diseases.
 Nurdan Güldiken and Pavel Strnad (both A03) have studied the role of epithelial factors in development of liver.
-Frank Tacke (B05) and Marie-Luise Berres (B04) are experts in liver immunology, particularly on the role of chemokines, macrophages and dendritic cells.
+Frank Tacke, Adrien Guillot (both B05) and Marie-Luise Berres (B04) are experts in liver immunology, particularly on the role of chemokines, macrophages and dendritic cells.

 From metabolomics and mediators to the visualization of enterohepatic circuits

-The group of Martin von Bergen (A05) has a long-standing expertise in mass spectrometric analysis of the human and murine metabolome in health and disease and on metabolomic activities in the enteric microbiome.
-Joachim Jankowski (A04) successfully combined mass spectrometry, systems medicine and functional assays to identify novel mediators of disease as well as the underlying functional pathways.
+The group of Martin von Bergen (A05) in Leipzig has a long-standing expertise in mass spectrometric analysis of the human and murine metabolome in health and disease and studying metabolomic activities in the enteric microbiome.
+Joachim Jankowski and Heidi Noels (both A04) successfully combine mass spectrometry, systems medicine and functional assays to identify novel mediators of disease as well as the underlying functional pathways.
 Steven Olde Damink and Frank Schaap (both A07) have studied regulatory mediators of bile salts as integral constituents of the enterohepatic cooperation.
-Fabian Kiessling, Felix Gremse and Wiltrud Lederle (all Q01) are experts in multimodal preclinical and translational imaging.
+Fabian Kiessling, Felix Gremse and Wiltrud Lederle (both Q01) are experts in multimodal preclinical and translational imaging.
 They pioneered in the development of several high-end imaging methods that will allow the analysis of the dynamics of inter-organ communication and mediator exchange.
-Lars Blank (A06) is an expert in the computational modelling of substrate pharmacokinetics and pharmacodynamics.
-Radiologist Christiane Kuhl (A04) provides patient cohorts, clinical expertise in human imaging analysis and access to human portal venous blood.
+Lars Blank (Q02 and A06E) is an expert in the field of genetic engineering.
+Radiologist Emona Staudacher (A04) provides patient cohorts, clinical expertise in human imaging analysis and access to human portal venous blood.

 From mucosal immunology and tolerance to enteric microbiota and the gut-liver axis